TolleyLikesRice/ChatBot/README.md

 ![ChatBot](Artwork/ChatBotReadme.png)

 ChatBot is a W.I.P All-In-One bot.
 I am aiming to add everything from Memes to Admin commands.
-It is designed to be highly configurable and to be as configurable as possible.
+It is designed to be highly configurable and cutomisable.

 For information please refer the wiki